 Uveitis may develop suddenly with eye redness and pain or with a painless blurring of your vision.
 In addition to red eye and eye pain other symptoms include:

 Uveitis is a serious eye condition that may permanently damage the eye.
 It need to be treated as soon as possible.
-If left untreated, uveitis may lead to: glaucoma, cataract, damage to the retina, and permanent vision loss.
-Uveitis treatment is designed to eliminate inflammation, prevent loss of vision, and keep the eye comfortable.
+If left untreated, it may lead to: glaucoma, cataract, damage to the retina, and permanent vision loss.
+Treatment is designed to eliminate inflammation, prevent loss of vision, and keep the eye comfortable.